TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 Every misprediction becomes information about *direction* — where the model should go next.

-That is what makes AI training so remarkable: it doesn’t eliminate mistakes; it learns from them.
+**That is what makes AI training so remarkable: it doesn't eliminate mistakes; it learns from them.**

-So when a large language model finishes your sentence, it’s not recalling a rule or retrieving a fact.
-It’s the product of countless adjustments, each one a derivative of failure, converging toward meaning.
+So when a large language model finishes your sentence, it's not recalling a rule or retrieving a fact.
+It's the product of countless adjustments, each one a derivative of failure, converging toward meaning.

 ---